raspberrypi/documentation/configuration/config-txt/video.md

 #### framebuffer_ignore_alpha

-Set to `1` to disable the alpha channel.
+Set `framebuffer_ignore_alpha` to `1` to disable the alpha channel.
 Can help with the display of a 32bit `framebuffer_depth`.

 #### test_mode

-Displays a test image and sound during boot (but only over the composite video and analogue audio outputs) for the given number of seconds, before continuing to boot the OS as normal.
+The `test_mode` command displays a test image and sound during boot (over the composite video and analogue audio outputs only) for the given number of seconds, before continuing to boot the OS as normal.
 This is used as a manufacturing test: the default value is `0`.

 #### display_rotate

-Can be used to rotate or flip the screen orientation; the default value is `0`.
+Use `display_rotate` to rotate or flip the screen orientation.
+The default value is `0`.

 | display_rotate | result |
 | --- | --- |